 Following are the differences between bid vs ask:

-Bid is the maximum price that a potential buyer is willing to spend for a specific share.
-Ask price, on the other hand, is the minimum price that the seller is asking for a share.
+A bid is a maximum price that a potential buyer is willing to spend for a specific share.
+On the other hand, the ask price is the minimum price that the seller is asking for a share.
 In the context of the stock market, it is the price at which the seller is looking to sell the share.

 The bid is usually higher than the current market price.
-Ask price, on the other hand, will be lower than the current market price.
+On the other hand, the ask price will be lower than the current market price.

-The bid price is usually quoted low and since a seller will never sale at a lower rate, ask price will be higher.
+The bid price is usually quoted low, and since a seller will never sell at a lower rate, the ask price will be higher.

-Sellers use the bid rate and buyer use ask rate.
+Sellers use the bid rate, and buyers use the ask rate.

-On the buy-side i.e. BID would always be in decreasing manner and the topmost bid rate would be shown on the top of the list. likewise, the sale price would be in increasing manner and the topmost ask price will be shown on the top of the list.
+On the buy-side, i.e., the BID would always be in decreasing manner, and the topmost bid rate would be shown on the top of the list.
+Likewise, the sale price would be in increasing manner, and the topmost ask price will be shown on the top of the list.

 Hopefully, after reading the above points, you will now be familiar with the meaning and importance of bid and ask.
-Firm understanding of these stock market terms and various aspects, such as bid and ask spread, could help new entrants trade easily in the market.1,2
+A firm understanding of these stock market terms and various aspects, such as bid and ask spread, could help new entrants trade easily in the market.